 About the author Brian Carroll is the founder of Performance Development, a leading corporate training & HR consulting company.

-He is a highly experienced interview coach based in Melbourne.
+He is a very highly experienced interview coach i - learn more at Interview Coach Melbourne

 If you want expert help rehearsing for your next interview, then call or text Brian on 0430 972 578.